Quercus agrifolia: Description

+Trunk and stem

 The trunk, particularly for older individuals, may be highly contorted, massive and gnarled.
 The crown is broadly rounded and dense, especially when aged 20 to 70 years; in later life the trunk and branches are more well defined and the leaf density lower.
 The oldest specimens might exceed 20 ft in trunk circumference and 100 ft in height.
+The bark is gray to dark-brown or black colored, with broad ridges and rounded.
+Twigs are brown to red-brown, measuring 1.5–3 millimeters in diameter, with scattered or uniform pubescence.
+Terminal buds are light chestnut-brown, oval-shaped, occasionally nearly conical, measuring 3–6 mm, and are glabrous except for cilia along scale margins.

+Leaf

-The leaves are dark green, oval, often convex in shape, 2–7 cm long and 1–4 cm broad; the leaf margin is spiny-toothed (spinose), with sharp thistly fibers that extend from the lateral leaf veins.
+Leaf petioles measure 4–14 mm, rarely 18 mm, with a sparsely to densely pubescent surface.
+The dark green leaf blades are broadly oval, often convex in shape, with a rounded or cordate base and a blunt to attenuate apex, measuring 2–7 cm long and 1–4 cm broad; the leaf margin is spiny-toothed (spinose), with sharp thistly fibers extending from the lateral leaf veins.
+The leaf surface is glabrous or with small auxiliary tufts of tomentum abaxially and raised veins; the adaxial leaf surface is convex, wrinkled, glabrous, and occasionally densely uniformly pubescent.

 The outer layers of leaves are designed for maximum solar absorption, containing two to three layers of photosynthetic cells.
 These outer leaves are deemed to be small in size to more efficiently re-radiate the heat gained from solar capture.
 Shaded leaves are generally broader and thinner, having only a single layer of photosynthetic cells.
 The convex leaf shape may be useful for interior leaves which depend on capturing reflected light scattered in random directions from the outer canopy.
 The leaf shape may be also useful as condensation surfaces for "dew and mist, which would allow the tree to survive years with limited rainfall".